Grease (franchise): Grease: You're the One That I Want! (2007)

 A reality television series of a talent competition of singing and dancing.
 From the producers of Dancing With the Stars, the series was patterned after a format designed and created by Andrew Lloyd Webber for the BBC series How Do You Solve a Problem Like Maria?.
-Hosted by Billy Bush and Denise van Outen, the series featured celebrity judges Kathleen Marshall and David Ian alongside co-creator Jim Jacobs, who helped narrow the search for the Broadway leads amongst the contestants.
+Hosted by Billy Bush and Denise van Outen, the series featured celebrity judges Kathleen Marshall and David Ian alongside co-creator Jim Jacobs, who helped narrow the search for the Broadway leads among the contestants.

 The program generated so much interest in the upcoming Broadway revival that, ticket sales had topped $9 million.
 Despite this the series was declared a "ratings loser".

 Grease Is the Word (2007)

 The United Kingdom version of NBC's Grease: You're the One That I Want!, which aired in 2007.
 The series was a production of Syco TV for ITV, with Simon Cowell serving as producer.
 The winning couple, Susan McFadden & Danny Bayne, became the stars of the West End revival production of the stage musical at the Piccadilly Theatre.

 The judges were David Ian, David Gest, Sinitta, and Brian Friedman.
 The series was hosted by Zoe Ball.
 The after-show titled Greased Lightnin' shared unseen auditions, behind-the-scenes videos, and interviews; was hosted by Holly Willoughby and aired on ITV2.